christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Each satrapy operated under a local name, adapted to the language and customs of its region.
 But beneath the surface, every satrapy shared the same genetic signature (R1a-Z93), the same linguistic roots (AS, SAR, GUT), the same religious template (the dying-and-resurrecting serpent-god), the same administrative system (the satrapy network), and the same dynastic symbols (the star and crescent, the swastika, the dragon).

+When arranged chronologically, the Asii satrapies reveal a continuous, unbroken chain of Dragon King rule spanning from the Bronze Age to the Iron Age, starting from the Hyksos (c.
+1650–1550 BCE), the Mitanni (c.
+1600–1260 BCE), the Aššuwa (c.
+1430 BCE), the Kassites (c.
+1595–1155 BCE), and the Tocharians/Yuezhi (c.
+2000 BCE).

 ---

 ### PHASE 1: The First Global Network (c.
 9500 – 3100 BCE)